emanuelavilla/Seurat_5_2/README.md

-# Seurat and Signac sif
+# Create the image for Seurat 5.2